-So, you have just one day to get to know Prague and wondering what do?
-Short answer - extend your stay at least for another couple of days:).
-Ok, all jokes aside.
+So, you have only one day to explore Prague and are wondering what to do?
+Short answer: extend your stay by at least a couple more days! :) Ok, all jokes aside.
 Prague city center is relatively small, but there are so many attractions that it is hard to see everything in one day.
-It would help if you had a solid plan as there will be no much time for improvising.
+Having a solid plan will help, as there won’t be much time for improvising.

 The Royal Route